SvDvorak/svdvorak.github.io/cv.md

   <div class="intro_text">
     <div class="photo_text">
       <img src="/images/cv/me.jpg">
-      <p>I'm a programmer but also enthusiast of all things tech.
-I may be mainly focused on game programming but I also create 3D models, 3D prints, electronic projects, small websites; essentially if I get to be creative I take on most challenges.</p>
+      <p>I'm a programmer and enthusiast of all things tech.
+I may be mainly focused on game programming but I also create 3D models, 3D prints, electronics projects, small websites; essentially if I get to be creative I take on most challenges.</p>
     </div>
-    <p>I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.
-That often includes trying out new programming languages, frameworks or tools.</p>
+    <p>I like learning new things; understanding a new tool or a different way of thinking is something I find exciting.
+That often includes trying out new programming languages, game engines, frameworks or tools.</p>
-    <p>And I would say that I am meticulous in whatever I do, I push for quality at all times.
+    <p>I'm also meticulous in whatever I do, I push for quality at all times.
 Though I know from experience that there is a balance you must find between making something great and getting it out the door.</p>
     <div class="author-links">
       <ul class="menu menu--nowrap menu--inline contacts">
         <li class="author_link">
           <a class="button button--circle mail-button" itemprop="sameAs" href="https://www.google.com/maps/place/%C3%96rebro" target="_blank">
-            <i class="fas fa-map"></i>
+            <i class="fas fa-map-marker"></i>
           </a>
           <p>Örebro, Sweden</p>
         </li>